 To keep property and pedestrians safe from vehicle impact at all times, an effective system of anti-ram traffic control barriers is necessary.
 Many traffic bollards

 are tested and determined to meet ASTM standards, including high-speed impact and low-speed impact ranging from 10 to 30 miles per hour.
 They can keep drivers alert and pedestrians comforted where installed, and avoid all of the potential risks of injury, damage and lawsuits associated with ram raiding crimes and accidents.
-Whether they're installed at a commercial, industrial or residential location, strategically placed anti-ram traffic posts can provide sufficient protection.
+Whether they're installed at a commercial, industrial or residential location, strategically placed anti-ram active vehicle barriers can provide sufficient protection.